-This year’s Grand Prix has gone to Véronique Bellon-Maurel, Head of IRSTEA’s Ecotechnology Division and of #DigitAg, the Agricultural and Digital convergence lab.
+This year’s Grand Prix has gone to Véronique Bellon-Maurel, Head of IRSTEA’s Ecotechnology Division and of #DigitAg, the Digital Agriculture Convergence Lab.
 With a powerful vision for agriculture involving the use of digital technologies to move towards an agroecological future, Véronique Bellon-Maurel is also skilled in establishing mixed public and private partnerships to deliver impact.
 Guided by the principle that research should be turned into practice, she positions research collaboration between public and private partners at the heart of innovation and value-creation.

 On hearing of her award, she commented: "If this prize hadn’t existed I would have wanted to invent it.
 Because it brings together science and technology, two approaches, two goals, two visions of the world that are too often treated as separate, or even seen as competing with each other.
 For all my working life I have called for science to be put to use to help technology.
 From my earliest research projects I decided that understanding must be a starting-point for action.
 Last, I am very proud to be the first woman to win this prize.
 It sends a message to young women that they have a place and a role in technology.
 And that we are expecting them."

 An agricultural engineer (she is a member of the elite IPEF corps), Véronique joined the Montpellier teams at IRSTEA’s predecessor, Cemagref, in 1987.
 Here, her internationally-recognised research projects enabled, in particular, the development of near-infrared spectrometry (NIRS) for use in agricultural and environmental sensors, bringing advances in smart farming and improved processes.
 This work led to the creation of two start-ups, Ondalys and Indatech.